top of page

 OUR OFFERINGS

 Using time-honored techniques and recipes passed down for over a century, Karen Ann crafts each batch of fudge, caramel, and chocolate with care and intention.
-Made in small batches using copper kettles and hand-paddled on marble slabs, every piece reflects the same attention to detail her great-great-grandmother Sara brought to the kitchen.
+Made in small batches using copper kettles and hand-paddled on marble slabs, every piece reflects the same attention to detail her great-great-grandmother Sarah brought to the kitchen.
 Karen Ann also brings her background in pastries and specialty cookies to the mix, adding a fresh creative touch to the family’s legacy of sweets.

 Whether you’re revisiting a cherished childhood memory or discovering these confections for the first time, every bite is made to bring joy, comfort, and a taste of tradition.
 From velvety fudge to buttery shortbread, each offering is a celebration of craftsmanship, heritage, and the simple pleasure of something truly memorable.